bsc-wdc/compss-doc/COMPSs_Manuals/source/Sections/01_Installation/04_Supercomputers.rst

 -------------

-To maintain the portability between different environments, COMPSs has a pre-built structure of scripts to execute applications in Supercomputers.
+To maintain the portability between different environments, COMPSs has a :spelling:ignore:`pre`-built structure of scripts to execute applications in Supercomputers.
 For this purpose, users must use the ``enqueue_compss`` script provided in the COMPSs installation and specify the supercomputer configuration with ``--sc_cfg`` flag.